Hertfordshire

 Elevations are higher in the north and west, reaching more than 800 ft in the Chilterns near Tring.
-The county centres on the headwaters and upper valleys of the rivers Lea and the Colne; both flow south, and each is accompanied by a canal.
-Hertfordshire's undeveloped land is mainly agricultural, with much of it protected by green-belt policies.
-Services have become the largest sector of the county's economy.
-Hertfordshire is well served with motorways and railways for access to London, the Midlands and the North.
+The county centres on the headwaters and upper valleys of the rivers Lea and the Colne; both flow south and each is accompanied by a canal.
+Hertfordshire's undeveloped land is mainly agricultural and much of the county is covered by the Metropolitan green belt.